Arizona reverse mortgage guidance for retirees, 55+ communities, and long-term cash flow.

 The goal is not to make reverse mortgages sound more complicated than they are.
 It is to help homeowners understand how a federally backed option may or may not fit their actual life, home, family, and retirement plan.

-What to review before applying
+What should I review before applying?

 - Whether the Arizona home is and will remain the homeowner's principal residence.